UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw1-impcore-writeup.md

 * download docker app
 * download the docker container for this class and run some tests
+  * You can start the impcore REPL by typing `impcore`.
+Note that to send an end-of-file in the REPL and quit the REPL, use Ctrl-D.
 * create your repository by accepting repository invite?
 * within your running docker container
     * clone your HW1 repository